Tin Woodman: Character

 The Wizard turns out to be a "humbug" and can only provide a placebo heart made of silk and filled with sawdust.
-However, this is enough to please the Tin Woodman, who, with or without a heart, was all along the most tender and emotional of Dorothy's companions (just as the Scarecrow was the wisest and the Cowardly Lion the bravest).
+This is enough to please the Tin Woodman, who, with or without a heart, is the most tender and emotional of Dorothy's companions (just as the Scarecrow is the wisest and the Cowardly Lion the bravest).
 When he accidentally crushes an insect, he is grief-stricken and, ironically, claims that he must be careful about such things, while those with hearts do not need such care.
 This tenderness remains with him throughout the series, as in The Patchwork Girl of Oz, where he refuses to let a butterfly be maimed for the casting of a spell.

 When Dorothy returns home to her farm in Kansas, the Tin Woodman returns to the Winkie Country to rule as emperor.
 Later, he has his subjects construct a palace made entirely of tin — from the architecture all the way down to the flowers in the garden.

-Baum emphasized that the Tin Woodman remains alive, in contrast to the windup mechanical man Tik-Tok that Dorothy meets in a later book.
-Nick Chopper was not turned into a machine, but rather had his flesh body replaced by a metal one.
-Far from missing his original existence, the Tin Woodman is proud (perhaps too proud) of his untiring tin body.

 A recurring problem for the Tin Woodman in The Wonderful Wizard of Oz and afterward was his tendency to rust when exposed to rain, tears, or other moisture.
 For this reason, in The Marvelous Land of Oz, the character has himself nickel-plated before helping his friend the Scarecrow fight to regain his throne in the Emerald City.
 Even so, the Tin Woodman continues to worry about rusting throughout the Oz series.